- SCOBY stands for symbiotic culture of bacteria and yeast.

-A SCOBY is grown from scratch when you combine tea, sugar, and pre-made kombucha.
+A SCOBY is grown from scratch when you combine tea, sugar, and premade kombucha.
 It takes anywhere from two to four weeks to grow a new SCOBY from scratch.
 The best environment for a growing SCOBY is a kitchen of about 70 degrees Fahrenheit.

 To make a SCOBY for kombucha, you will need 8 cups of water, 1 cup granulated sugar, 8 bags of either black or green tea, and 2 cups of a prepared kombucha starter tea.
 Bring the 8 cups of water to a boil in a large pan, add the sugar, then stir it until it dissolves.
-Next, turn off the heat and add the eight tea bags — either black tea or green tea will work.
+Next, turn off the heat and add the 8 tea bags — either black tea or green tea will work.
 You can let the mixture come down to room temperature on its own, or you can speed up the process by adding some ice cubes.

 Next, pour the prepared kombucha starter tea into a 1-gallon jar, then add the room-temperature tea.
 Add enough cool water so that the mixture fills the jar.
 Next, cover the jar with two coffee filters, using a rubber band to adhere them securely.
 You’ll want to place your fermenting kombucha (and SCOBY) somewhere out of direct sunlight where it will consistently stay at room temperature.
-The SCOBY should form within two to four weeks and you will know it’s done once the SCOBY is about ¼-inch thick.
+The SCOBY should form within two to four weeks and you will know it’s done once the SCOBY is about 1/4-inch thick.

 How do you make a SCOBY without a starter?

-There is a way to make a SCOBY without a starter tea and that way is good old-fashioned vinegar.
+There is a way to make a SCOBY without a starter, and that way is with good old-fashioned vinegar.
 Fill your saucepan with water and bring it to a boil.
 Once the water is boiling, add 1 cup granulated sugar, stirring it until it dissolves.
 When the sugar is fully dissolved, pull the mixture off the heat and add the eight tea bags of either green or black tea.
 Once the mixture comes down to room temperature, pour it into a 1-gallon jar.
-Next, add one tablespoon of naturally brewed vinegar such as apple cider vinegar or even distilled white vinegar.
+Next, add 1 tablespoon of naturally brewed vinegar such as apple cider vinegar or even distilled white vinegar.